-Component Motorcraft Part number
+Component Part Number

 Air filter element.
-FA-1928
+FA-1883

 Oil filter.
-FL-820-S

-Battery (XL).
-BXT-65-650

-Battery (all except XL).
-BXT-65-750
+FL-500-S

+Transmission oil filter.
+FT-188

+Battery.
+BAGM-48H6-760

+BAGM-94RH7-800

-Spark plugs-platinum.
-SP-509
+Spark plugs.
+SP-551

 Windshield wiper blade.
 WW-2247

-Transmission fluid filter FT-187

 Cabin air filter.
 FP-79

-For scheduled maintenance, we recommend Motorcraft® replacement parts available at your Ford dealer or at fordparts.com.
-These parts meet or exceed Ford Motor Company's specifications and are engineered for your vehicle.
+For scheduled maintenance, we recommend Motorcraft® replacement parts available at your authorized dealer or at fordparts.com.
+The parts engineered for your vehicle meet or exceed our specifications.
 Use of other parts may impact vehicle performance, emissions and durability.
 Your warranty may be void for any damage related to use of other parts.

-If a Motorcraft $\ensuremath{\mathbb{R}}$ oil filter is not available, use an oil filter that meets industry performance specification SAE/USCAR-36/USC-D.
+If a Motorcraft® oil filter is not available, use an oil filter that meets industry performance specification SAE/USCAR-36.

 For spark plug replacement, contact an authorized dealer.
 Replace the spark plugs at the appropriate intervals.
-See Normal Scheduled Maintenance (page 585).
+See Scheduled Maintenance (page 557).